 What Are Root Tears?

 The menisci are two soft cartilage c-shaped discs that exist in your knee between the end of your thigh bone (femur) and the top of your shin bone (tibia).
 They are connected from front to back in your knee.
-They are fixed peripherally and centrally to the lining, or capsule, of your knee by soft tissue attachments.
-The ends of the meniscus, both in the front and back, are connected directly to the bone on the top of your tibia.
+They are fixed peripherally and centrally to the lining (capsule) of your knee by soft tissue attachments.
+The front and back ends of the meniscus, are connected directly to the top of your tibia bone.
 These connections are called the roots.
 It is here where root tears occur.